tayloraswift/swift-png/examples/README.md

 let image:PNG.Data.Rectangular  = .init(packing: rgba, size: size, layout: layout.rgb)
 ```

-On platforms with built-in file system support, we can compress it to a file using the `compress(path:level)` method.
+On platforms with built-in file system support, we can compress it to a file using the `compress(path:level:hint:)` method.
+The `hint` argument provides a size hint for the emitted image data chunks.
+Its default value is `32768`, which is fine for almost all use cases.
+We will explore the `hint` parameter in more detail in the [online decoding](#online-decoding) tutorial.

 The `level` argument specifies the **compression level**.
 It should be in the range `0 ...
 13`, where `13` is the most aggressive setting.
+Its default value is `9`.
 Setting `level` to a value less than `0` is the same as setting it to `0`.
 Likewise, setting it to a value greater than `13` is the same as setting it to `13`.

 Compression level `9` is roughly equivalent to *libpng*’s maximum compression setting in terms of compression ratio and encoding speed.
 The higher levels (`10` through `13`) are very computationally expensive, so you should only use them if you really need to optimize for file size.
 You can find experimental comparisons between *Swift PNG* and *libpng*’s compression settings on [this page](../benchmarks).